HIST 488 Tudor-Stuart Britain

 You are required to attend each class, arrive on time, remain attentive, maintain proper classroom decorum, respond to questions, and participate in discussion and small-group activities.
-You are encouraged to take notes and ask questions.
-Some class material will examine explicit issues of sex and violence.
+You are encouraged to take notes.
 Students are expected to be informed about significant current events, to enable mature engagement with the relevance of our society's past to present problems and controversies.

 During class, electronic devices may only be used for tasks and information relevant to the classroom activity and may not distract you or other students.
-Only with the instructor's permission may class be recorded, only to be used for your own study, and the recordings must be erased after the final exam.
+Only with the instructor's permission may any aspect of class or its participants be recorded, only to be used for your own study, and the recordings must be erased after the final exam.

-Any student who has a learning disability, physical handicap, and/or any other possible impediment to class participation and requirements (whether vetted by the Academic Skills Center or not) should meet with the instructor within the first two weeks of classes to establish available accommodations.
+For students with diagnosed, documented learning disabilities, please be sure to check in with the Academic Skills Center.
+They can help you establish “appropriate plans to meet your educational needs” here at King’s College.
+The Center is located on the lobby floor of Mulligan.has a learning disability, physical handicap, and/or any other possible impediment to class participation and requirements (whether vetted by the Academic Skills Center or not) should meet with the instructors within the first two weeks of classes to establish available accommodations.

 If, at some point during the semester, you must discontinue the course, whether due to poor performance, illness, or some other cause, be sure to follow proper procedures for withdrawal through the Registrar.